juju/charmstore/docs/API.md

 #### GET *id*/meta/charm-metrics

-The `/meta/charm-metrics` path returns the contents of the charm metrics file for a charm, or an empty response if no metrics are defined for the charm.
+The `/meta/charm-metrics` path returns the contents of the charm metrics file for a charm, or a 404 not found response if no metrics are defined for the charm.
 The id must refer to a charm, not a bundle.

 ```go
 // Metrics contains the metrics declarations encoded in the metrics.yaml file.